 communicate funding opportunities, apply for and manage ESG-CV funds, and use homeless data out of HMIS to recommend funding decisions and strategies on ESG-CV to meet local needs.
 CHP, who is the local CoC Lead, acts as a Fiscal Agent for ESG-CV funds from DOLA and applied for and granted over \$600,000 dollars to three ESG-CV subgrantees for homeless prevention and rapid re-housing.
 Additionally, CHP has participated in the City's ranking and prioritization committee and provided HMIS data on community needs to make recommendations for City of COS ESG-CV funds.
 Funding was prioritized for rapid re-housing (RRH) to quickly assist literally homeless households with short-term rental assistance.
 The PPCoC was able to more than double the annual RRH Housing Inventory Count from 2020 with the addition of new ESG-CV funds, which allowed homeless youth, individual adults, and families to be referred to RRH housing placements in the community.
-A portion of the ESG-CV funds from the City of COS were utilized for the operation of a temporary homeless isolation shelter set up at the City Auditorium for individuals experiencing homelessness, who were COVID positive or had COVID symptoms and needed to be separated from large, congregate emergency shelter settings.
+A portion of the ESG-CV funds from the City of COS were utilized for the operation of a temporary homeless isolation shelter set up at the City Auditorium for individuals experiencing homelessness, who were COVID positive or had COVID symptoms and needed to be separated from large. congregate emergency shelter settings.
 Additionally, ESG -CV funds were granted by the City to 3 emergency shelter providers to purchase additional cleaning supplies, PPE, pay staff hazard pay, and help with a few modifications to encourage social distancing.

-1D-4.
+0-4.
 CoC Coordination with Mainstream Health.
+1D NOFO Section VII.B.1.q.
 NOFO Section VII.B.1.q.

-Describe in the field below how your CoC coordinated with mainstream health (e.g., local and state health agencies, hospitals) during the COVID-19 pandemic to: - 1 1
+Describe in the field below how your CoC coordinated with mainstream health (e.g., local and state health agencies, hospitals) during the COVID-19 pandemic to:

-2. ensure safety measures were implemented (e.g., social distancing, hand washing/sanitizing, masks).
+- 1. decrease the spread of COVID-19; and - 2. ensure safety measures were implemented (e.g., social distancing, hand washing/sanitizing, masks).